-The whiplash of Pope Francis’s Iraq trip: A year of tight covid rules in Italy, then 72 hours of crowds
+The whiplash of covering the pope’s Iraq trip: A year of tight covid rules in Italy, then 72 hours of crowds

 “I made the decision,” Francis said, “but after prayer and knowing the risks.”

 I’ve been weighing it, too.
 Surely there are things more important than the coronavirus, and the pope clearly feels as much.
 He was able to step into a broken, hurting part of the world and show people living there that they hadn’t been forgotten.
-He was able to signal to Christians who have fled that they, too, might be able to return home.
+He was able to signal to Christians who had fled that they might be able to return home.
 He made inroads with Shiite Muslims and told Iraqis, again and again, to coexist peacefully and forgive.
 The pope had called his visit to Iraq a “duty,” and the trip might even help make Iraq a better place.

 But on the other hand, Iraqis were being endangered.
 They were coming to see the pope, at events planned by the church, in crowds far denser than the Vatican has allowed in its own backyard.
-Meantime, Iraq is recording several thousand new coronavirus cases per day — significant in a place that does so little testing.
+Meanwhile, Iraq is recording several thousand new coronavirus cases a day — significant in a place that does so little testing.
 New, more transmissible variants appear to be spreading.
-The nation had been in a loosely enforced lockdown, banning religious services, before the pope had arrived.
+The nation had been in a loosely enforced lockdown, banning religious services, before the pope arrived.
 A vaccination campaign has barely gotten off the ground.

 Monday morning, our last in Baghdad, started with a breakfast buffet at the hotel.
 But soon, all the coronavirus realities came rushing back.
 It’s still unclear how readily somebody who has been vaccinated can transmit the virus.
 So I returned not to my apartment, but to an Airbnb, to quarantine away from my family for a few days, before getting tested.